 Why Zero Waste Travel?

+Natural Habitat Adventures is committed to setting a new standard for the travel industry by proving that it is possible to make dramatic inroads in reducing waste.
+Our intention is to encourage and inspire our colleagues to adopt more sustainable tourism practices by demonstrating effective methods to reduce environmental impacts while providing outstanding guest experiences.
 In addition to motivating other businesses to improve their own waste management practices, Nat Hab hopes to create an enduring ripple effect by inspiring travelers to make conscious choices in their everyday lives that contribute to the long-term health of the planet.
 Given that the average American produces 4.4 pounds of trash per day, there's plenty of room for improvement!

 By dramatically reducing the waste generated on this specific trip departure, Nat Hab learned valuable lessons to apply across our other nature adventures in destinations worldwide.
 Nat Hab has also shared our 12 Lessons Learned for Zero Waste Travel